b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### RADDOCK, E. ###

+* Raddock, Elisabeth Eva (2011).
+'Listen How the Wise One Begins Construction of a House for Vishnu: vijānatā yathārabhyaṃ gṛhaṃ vaiṣṇavaṃ śṛṇv evaṃ; Chapters 1–14 of the Hayashirsha Pancharatra'.
+Dissertation.
+South and Southeast Asian Studies.
+Berkeley, California, U S. A.: University of California.
+Source: https://archive.org/details/raddock-e.-e.-2011.-listen-how-the-wise-one-begins-construction-of-a-house-for-v (accessed: Sunday, August 04, 2024)

+**Purport:**<br>
+...

 * Raddock, Elisabeth \[Ukr: Раддок, Е.] (2022).
-'Determining the Date and the Place of Origin of the Hayashirsha Pancharatra \[Ukr: Визначення часу та місця створення “Гаяшірша-паньчаратри” ; Roman.: Vyznachennya chasu ta mistsya stvorennya “Gayashirsha-pancharatra”]' (pp. 119-129) in *The World of the Orient \[Ukr: Східний світ ; Roman: Skhidnyi svit]*, Vol. 4 , Issue 117, 2022.
+'Determining the Date and the Place of Origin of the Hayashirsha Pancharatra \[Ukr: Визначення часу та місця створення “Гаяшірша-паньчаратри” ; Roman.: Vyznachennya chasu ta mistsya stvorennya “Gayashirsha-pancharatra”]' (pp. 119-129) in *The World of the Orient \[Ukr: Східний світ ; Roman: Skhidnyi svit]*, Vol. 4, Issue 117, 2022.
 Kyiv, Ukraine: A. Yu.
-Krymskyi Institute of Oriental Studies, NAS of Ukraine (on behalf of The World of the Orient).
-DOI: https://doi.org/10.15407/orientw2022.04.119 (accessed: Friday, July 18, 2025)
+Krymskyi Institute of Oriental Studies, National Academy of Sciences of Ukraine (on behalf of The World of the Orient).
+DOI: https://doi.org/10.15407/orientw2022.04.119 (accessed: Friday, July 18, 2025).
+Source: https://archive.org/details/raddock-elisabeth-2022.-determining-the-date-and-place-of-origin-of-the-hayashirsha-pancharatra (accessed: Saturday, August 31, 2024)

 **Purport:**<br>
 ...

+### RAGHAVAN, V. ###

+* Raghavan, Venkataraman (1955).
+'The Vedas and Bhakti' (pp. 330–331) in *Vedanta Kesari*, №42, December, 1955.
+Chennai, Tamil Nadu, India: Sri Ramakrishna Math.
+Source: https://archive.org/details/raghavan-v.-1955.-the-vedas-and-bhakti (accessed: Tuesday, September 17, 2024)

+**Purport:**<br>
+...

+* Raghavan, Venkataraman (1976, 1959).
+'Methods of Popular Religious Instruction in South India' (pp. 130–138) in Singer, Milton (ed.)
+(1976, 1959). *Traditional India: Structure and Change*.
+American Folklore Society Bibliographical and Special Series Vol. 10.
+Third impression/printing.
+(Note: First edition published in 1959.).
+Austin, Texas, U.S.A.: University of Texas Press.
+ISBN 0292735049.
+Source: https://archive.org/details/singer-milton-ed.-1976-1959.-TraditionalIndia-StructureandChange (accessed: Saturday, October 05, 2024)

+**Purport:**<br>
+...

+* Raghavan, Venkataraman (1965).
+'The Name Pancharatra: With an Analysis of the Sanatkumara-Samhita in Manuscript' (pp. 73–79) in the *Journal of the American Oriental Society \[JAOS]*, Vol. 85, №1, Jan.-Mar., 1965.
+Ann Arbor, Michigan, U.S.A.: American Oriental Society.
+Source: https://archive.org/details/raghavan-venkataraman-1965.-the-name-pancharatra-with-an-analysis-of-the-sanatku (accessed: Monday, September 16, 2024)

+**Purport:**<br>
+This article, along with Raghavan's 'Foreward' to the critical edition of the *Srri Sanatkumara-Samhita* are the most authoritative sources on the meaning of the name, term and denotations of 'Pancharatra'.
+I noticed non-academic, self-published insider discourse make reference in passing to the *Sri Maha-Sanatkumara-Samhita*, emphasis on Maha, which may denote the Ur text of the extant sections of the *Sri Sanatkumara-Samhita* or it may not.
+Sometimes, I have noted the prefixture of 'Maha', to denote an additional or different text or recension, as different to the usage without.
+This ambiguity and play of denotation and referenced scripture is vexing without having a facsimile of the manuscripts in hand or an accomplished study and assessement of same.
+This insider discourse, also implied that this Maha version, was the ascendant, dominant or principal Pancharatra samhita and held sway even over the Sri Sat\[t]vata Samhita and the balance of the Ratnatraya.

 ### RAGHAVAN, V.; *et al.* ###